 Saturday 8 September 2012--I share the breakfast table this morning with two young Japanese women.
 No one familiar with PEI will be surprised by

 Japanese girls, who know her as "Anne of the red hair".
-I imagine that treatises have been written on why it is that Anne resonates so deeply in Japan,
+I imagine treatises have been written on why it is that Anne resonates so deeply in Japan,

 to the point that more and more Japanese couples are getting married in Cavendish every year.
 I don't really feel any need to understand it.
 Places